carmen-watkins/mega_comp_clean/README.md

 ## Folder Contents:

-### allometry - this contains the code for cleaning allometry data & testing various model fits.
+### allometry - contains the code for cleaning allometry data & testing various model fits.
-### see data/XXXX for a clean file of model parameters.
+  ### see data/allometry_model_parameters_20250703.csv for a clean file of model parameters.
-### see XXXX for a clean .csv file of allometric data
+  ### there is currently no .csv file of cleaned allometry data that contains all species.
+This could be created by joining all of the clean species level data from the cleaning scripts.

 ### data - this contains a clean version of modeling data (model_dat_unfilt.csv)
 - also storing parameter summaries and model posteriors here.